probcomp/Gen.jl/docs/src/ref/choice_maps.md

 value_submap = get_submap(choicemap, :a => :b)
 value_submap[] == value1 # is true
 ```
-One can think of `ValueChoiceMap`s at storing being a choicemap which has a value at "nesting level zero",
+One can think of `Value`s at storing being a choicemap which has a value at "nesting level zero",
 while other choicemaps have values at "nesting level" one or higher.

 ### Interface